ARIA-Funded-TREND/HMS/README.md

   </a>
 </p>

+**Status:** First reference implementation of Co⁴.
+The architecture is under active development as part of the TREND project.

 ## 🌐 Overview
 This repository provides a general reference implementation of Scalable Machines With Intrinsic Higher Mental States, extending prior work (adeel, 2025) with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.